Fujifilm GFX50S II review

 - 5-axis in-body image stabilisation

-It’s only five years since Fujifilm revolutionised medium format digital with the launch of its GFX 50S, which provided 51.4MP resolution and mirrorless architecture for what was then a ground-breaking price of £6,200 body-only.
-Since then, the GFX system has gone from strength to strength, with the GFX100S offering 102MP for £5,500 in a compact, SLR-shaped design earlier this year.
-With the new GFX50S II, Fujifilm has brought the price of entry even lower, to just £3,500 body-only, or £3,900 with the new matched 35-70mm kit zoom.
-This is very competitive with high-end full-frame systems.
+It’s just five years since Fujifilm revolutionised medium format digital with the launch of its GFX 50S.
+This camera provided 51.4MP resolution and mirrorless architecture for £6,200 body-only, which was a ground-breaking price at the time.
+Since then, the GFX system has gone from strength to strength, with the GFX100S that appeared earlier this year offering 102MP for £5,500, in body that’s similar in size to a full-frame DSLR.
+Now with the GFX50S II, Fujifilm has brought the price of entry even lower, to just £3500 body-only, or £3900 with the new matched GF 35-70mm F4.5-5.6 WR kit zoom.

-Despite its name, the GFX50S II isn’t based on the original camera.
-Instead, it employs the same 51.4MP sensor, but places it into the exact same body as the GFX100S, and mates it with the updated X-Processor 4.
-In effect it’ll replace the rangefinder-style GFX 50R as the entry point to the GFX system, with that camera no longer in production.
+Despite its name, the GFX50S II isn’t based on the original GFX 50S.
+Instead, it employs the same 51.4MP sensor, but places it into the exact same body as the GFX100S, while mating it with the updated X-Processor 4.
+As such, it promises fine image quality in an excellent, proven camera design.
+In effect it’ll replace the rangefinder-style GFX 50R as the entry point to the GFX system, with that model no longer in production.

 Fujifilm GFX50S II: Features